-- a. touching, slapping, or otherwise contacting the buttocks or genitals of a Participant; - b. excessively touching or hugging a Participant; - c. kissing a Participant.
+- i. touching, slapping, or otherwise contacting the buttocks or genitals of a Participant; - ii. excessively touching or hugging a Participant; - iii. kissing a Participant.

-5. Willful Tolerance
+4. Willful Tolerance

 A Participant violates this Code by willfully tolerating any form of Prohibited Misconduct, when there is a Power Imbalance between that Participant and the individual(s) who are being subjected to the Prohibited Conduct.